-- The trail system should be adequate to provide connections to non-motorized transportation alternatives to all neighborhoods in the former Fort Ord; - The trail system should reinforce the redevelopment planning strategy of using recreation and open space assets to make the former Fort Ord attractive to potential users by interconnecting and increasing access to those assets; - 3.
-Adequate Right of Way should be reserved along planned transportation corridors to accommodate planned trails in addition to the entire planned road cross section; and - 4.
+- 1. Provide a trail system with adequate connections to non-motorized transportation alternatives to all neighborhoods in the former Fort Ord; - 2.
+Use the trail system to reinforce the redevelopment planning strategy of using recreation and open space assets to make the former Fort Ord attractive to potential users by interconnecting and increasing access to those assets; - 3.
+Reserve adequate Right of Way along planned transportation corridors to accommodate planned trails in addition to the entire planned road cross section: and - 4.
 The Fort Ord trails system can be considered as an integral part of a larger regional trails network which includes, but is not limited to: the Toro

 Regional Park trails; existing and proposed Carmel Valley trails; and, the existing Highway 68 corridor (used as a bike route).
-Fort Ord trails should be linked to regional bike/pedestrian trails wherever possible.
+Link Fort Ord trails to regional bike/pedestrian trails wherever possible.